 The proposition "Gordon Brown is PM" is true because of it is a fact that Gordon Brown is PM.

 Many philosophers actually say that "a fact is a true proposition" (e.g. Dummett).
 Thus we have this example of circularity:

 fact = a true proposition

 Thus a true proposition just is a fact or a fact just is a true proposition.
 But facts "are supposed to be entities correspondence to which makes true propositions true" (168).
 They're supposed to be bits of the world.
 Thus if facts are true propositions, then either true propositions are bits of the world or facts are - as propositions - not parts of the world.
 Indeed it's easier, on this view, to accept that facts aren't bits of the world than it is to accept that propositions are bits of the world – which no one accepts.
 If we correlate facts with true propositions, and true propositions with true sentences, then we can indeed accept that facts aren't (only) bits of the world.
 (However, in a sense, sentences can be taken to be bits of the world.)

 "a purchase on the notion of a fact that is independent of our understanding of the concept of a true proposition".

 Put it this way:

 Q) What is it to say that this or that is a fact?

 A) Is it not just to say it is true?

-That is, if facts can be ‘true’, doesn’t that mean that they must be sentential, or at least propositional?
+That is, if facts can be true, then doesn’t that mean that they must be sentential or at least propositional?
 After all, how can the bit of the world that is Brown’s being PM be true?
 What is said about Brown can be true; though not only his being PM.
-That would be like saying that the cup in front of me ‘is true’.
+That would be like saying that the cup in front of me "is true".

 i) Thus, to say that it is a fact that (or: it is the case that) Brown is PM.